-I start by explaining their brand is bigger than their logo.
+Most businesses know that their brand is bigger than their logo.
 If they don't, I start by explaining that they'll need more than just a logo.
 My job is to develop a visual language that makes sense to people.
-And because a brand needs to exist in many different ways, mostly what I design are identity systems.
-A logo is one part of an identity system – I create a whole system so that clients can walk away with the tools they need.
+And because a brand needs to exist in lots of different ways, mostly what I design are identity systems.
+A logo is just one part of an identity system – I create a whole system so our clients can walk away with the tools they need.

-So how do you know when you’ve arrived at the right idea?
+So how do you know when you've arrived at the right idea for a brand?

 Do brands have a shelf life?

-It depends on the brand.
 Like people, it's good for brands to evolve.
-Imagine if we didn't change a single thing in our lives – how would we grow?
-It’s important to make something that can be adapted to its time.
-You want to build in enough elasticity so when customers move in a new direction your brand isn’t left behind.
+Imagine if we didn't change a single thing about ourselves.
+How would we grow?
+Brands are the same, which is why we create branding systems that can adapt to their time.
+We try to build in enough elasticity so that when customers move in a new direction, their brand isn't left behind – or on the shelf.

 What's your creative process?

 What happens after you propose a brand identity?

 The other part of my job kicks in; getting the brand in use.
-Sometimes that’s the biggest part of the job, helping an individual, a group or a whole corporation to see where their brand can go.
-It takes time before a new brand identity or brand elements are rolled out completely.
-I’m here to help brands do that in a thoughtful way.
+Often that's the biggest part of my job; helping an individual, a group or a whole corporation to see where their brand can go.

 So the logo isn’t the end game?

 So what's the magic ingredient in brand design?

-It’s about finding a shared set of values and goals.
-To bring people from mixed backgrounds and beliefs together, you need to create visible reminders of a common identity, where people genuinely believe that despite their differences they are, together, part of something special.
-That’s what I find most satisfying about my job; creating something of value, that lives on with more meaning and relevance for people each year.
+It's about finding a shared set of values and goals.
+To bring people from mixed backgrounds and beliefs together, you need to create visible reminders of a common identity, where people genuinely believe that despite their differences they are, collectively, part of something special.
+That's what I find most satisfying about my job; creating something of value, that lives on with more meaning and relevance for people each year.